stuartm2/stuartm2.github.io/_posts/2018-02-04-prototype-handsets.md

 ## Case

-I designed a small case to be 3D printed.
+I designed a small 3D-printed case.
 It features a flexible cutout area over the tactile switch on the board, a cutout for the Arduino's reset button on the back and slots for an elasticated armband which I purchased from Amazon.
 It's printed in two halves, has some tapered blocks to ensure good alignment and is secured with small self-tapping screws.
 Here's a photo of both halves alongside an assembled unit:

 ![](/images/badscore/IMG_0396.tn.jpg)